Skip to main content

 The Thalli-Hosur corridor spans Krishnagiri District in Tamil Nadu, running along NH7 from Bangalore's southern city limit through Hosur towards Krishnagiri town.
 Thalli town itself sits at approximately 900 metres (3,000 feet) elevation — significantly higher than Bangalore's 920m — and this elevation is the first key differentiator.
 Higher elevation translates to cooler average temperatures year-round: 5–8°C lower than Bangalore in summer months, and 3–5°C cooler nights throughout the year.

 This is the same reason the British chose this region for their hill stations, and why it earned the local moniker "Little England."
-Unlike the flat, semi-arid plains that dominate much of Karnataka's farmland near Bangalore, the Thalli-Denkanikottai landscape features rolling hills, shallow valleys, and two significant reservoir systems — the和朋友 and Madeswaram reservoirs — that provide reliable surface water for agriculture even during dry seasons.
+Unlike the flat, semi-arid plains that dominate much of Karnataka's farmland near Bangalore, the Thalli-Denkanikottai landscape features rolling hills and shallow valleys.
+Buyers must verify reservoir names, rights, capacity, quality, permissions, dry-season records, and the parcel's actual water arrangements independently.

 Why Elevation Matters for Farm Productivity and Lifestyle